kenjican/9256Vibrator/README.md

 (6):Error: Cannot find module 'mongoose' and Error: Cannot find module 'bluebird'
 solution: Due to install global, module 'mongoose', 'bluebird' can not be found.
 Do this: sudo npm link mongoose  , and sudo npm link bluebird

+Idea:
+(1)Seperate all the controller ,vibrator into single file.
+Setup.json is a configuration file for integrating all the parts.